c-hive/fresh-bot/README.md

-# Yes, my issue is important
+# Fresh

-#### A bot against stale bots.
+#### The opposite of [Stale](https://github.com/apps/stale).
+A bot against stale bots.

-This GitHub OAtuh app will leave a comment in your name whenever a [stale bot](https://github.com/marketplace/stale) is about to close an issue you're subscribed to. _Let the fight begin._
+This GitHub OAtuh app will leave a comment in your name whenever a stale bot is about to close an issue you're subscribed to. _Let the fight begin._

 ## Why?

 Issues don't go away just because you don't look.
 Many projects maintain a facade of good health by ignoring and auto-closing issues.
 Closed issues discourage outside contribution.
-It is often unclear whether an issue is still present without reading through the whole thread.
+It is often unclear whether an issue is still present.
 And so on.
 This scenario is a nightmare for developers.
-A reasonable alternative would be using tags for issues that don't warrant the internal developer(s) attention.

 ## How?